 - tear gas weapon.3

-Note that an accused does not have to actually hold or touch something to possess it.
-It is enough if the person has control over it.4
+Note that you do not have to actually hold or touch something to possess it.
+It is enough if you have control over it.4

 For purposes of this section, a “penal institution” means: